Hemophilia AFactor VIII deficiency; Classic hemophilia; Bleeding disorder - hemophilia A

-If the patient is the first person in the family to have a suspected bleeding disorder, he or she will undergo a series of tests called a coagulation study.
-Once a disorder has been identified, other family members will need less testing to diagnose the disorder.
+If you are the first person in the family to have a suspected bleeding disorder, your health care provider will order a series of tests called a coagulation study.
+Once the specific defect has been identified, other people in your family will need tests to diagnose the disorder.

 Tests to diagnose hemophilia A include:

-Mild hemophilia may be treated with desmopressin (DDAVP), which helps the body release factor VIII that is stored within the lining of blood vessels.
+Mild hemophilia may be treated with desmopressin (DDAVP).
+This medicine helps the body release factor VIII that is stored within the lining of blood vessels.

 To prevent a bleeding crisis, people with hemophilia and their families can be taught to give factor VIII concentrates at home at the first signs of bleeding.
 People with severe forms of the disease may need regular preventive treatment.

-Depending on the severity of the disease, DDAVP or factor VIII concentrate may be given before having dental extractions or surgery in order to prevent bleeding.
+DDAVP or factor VIII concentrate may also be needed before having dental extractions or surgery.

 When to Contact a Medical Professional

 - A family member has been diagnosed with hemophilia A

 - You have hemophilia A and you plan to have children; genetic counseling is available